 Shirts – Sports shirts that wick moisture away and keep you cool or warm depending on environment and season

 Rain gear – Always plan for rain regardless.
 A lightweight rain jacket will keep you happy and dry.

 Beginner day hike trips are the best options for anyone of any fitness level.
-Doing multiple day hikes to prepare for longer duration hikes is the single best way to train.
+Doing multiple-day hikes to prepare for longer duration hikes is the single best way to train.
 The most important thing for day hikes is to stay hydrated and use sunscreen.
 Being dehydrated and sunburnt is one of the top reasons people give up on their hike and the sport early.
-Headaches, soreness, aches, pains can all stem from lack of hydration or sunburns.
+Headaches, soreness, aches, pains can all stem from lack of hydration or sunburn.